How to Use Crowdfunding Loans for Your Business

 Fortunately, crowdfunding loans are just one of the many types of financing options small businesses have.
 Other options include:

 SBA Loans.
-SBA loans are backed by the U.S. Small Business Administration (SBA) to provide loans to startups and small businesses.
-Instead of directly lending to the businesses, the SBA guarantees a portion of the loan, which lets startup businesses access loans with more competitive rates and repayment terms.
+The U.S. Small Business Administration (SBA) works to help startups and small businesses obtain loans.
+Instead of directly lending to the businesses, the SBA guarantees a portion of SBA loans, which can reduce risks for lenders and let startup businesses access loans with more favorable rates and repayment terms.

 Personal Loans.
 Personal loans are typically unsecured and based on your personal credit history (not business credit).
-This can be a versatile financing option, but keep in mind that some personal lenders do not allow funds to be used for business purposes.
+They can be versatile financing options, but keep in mind that some personal lenders do not allow funds to be used for business purposes.

 Online Business Loans.
-Some online lenders offer similar loan options as a traditional bank, but typically have a faster approval process and may offer more options (though usually at higher interest rates) for people with lower credit scores.
+Some online lenders offer loan options similar to those at a traditional bank, but they typically have a faster approval process and may offer more options (though usually at higher interest rates) for people with lower credit scores.

 Business Line of Credit.
-A business line of credit is a short-term financing option that can be revolving or non-revolving in which you pay interest on unpaid balances.
+A business line of credit is a short-term financing option that can be revolving or non-revolving.
+Typically, you pay interest only on unpaid balances.

-Merchant Cash Advance.
-A merchant cash advance offers cash up front in return for a portion of a business’s future sales.
+Merchant Cash Advance (MCA).
+A merchant cash advance can provide cash upfront in return for a portion of a business’s future sales.
 Since they aren’t loans, MCAs do not require collateral and merchant cash advance companies typically won’t look at your credit scores to determine approval.

 The Takeaway

 Crowdfunding loans provide an alternative avenue to traditional bank loans for small businesses.
-Offered by many peer-to-peer lending platforms, you are responsible for paying back the money from investors that funded your campaign, typically with interest.
+They’re offered by many peer-to-peer lending platforms, and they require you to pay back the money from the investors who funded your campaign, typically with interest.

 Loan crowdfunding may have more favorable terms, lower interest rates, and quicker approval times than traditional loans, but the amount you can borrow may be limited, and qualification requirements vary from one platform to the next.